SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/processing-rules/include-and-exclude-rules.md

 ---
 id: include-and-exclude-rules
-title: OpenTelemetry Remote Management Include and Exclude Rules
+title: OpenTelemetry Remote Management Include and Exclude Rules for Logs
-sidebar_label: Include and Exclude Rules
+sidebar_label: Include and Exclude Rules - Logs
 description: Use include and exclude processing rules to specify what kind of data is sent to Sumo Logic using OpenTelemetry remote management.
 ---